-The Healthcare sector generates a huge amount of data every year.
+The Healthcare sector generates a vast amount of data every year.
 Computer systems are used to manage the said data.
-To ensure the seamless functioning of all systems, communication is necessary.
+Communication is necessary to ensure the seamless functioning of all systems.
 This necessary information exchange creates a huge challenge for hospitals.
 And that is where cloud computing comes in.

 How Does Cloud Computing Drive Interoperability?

 Interoperability in healthcare is the integration of data into the system.
 This integration of data makes data easily accessible to doctors or attendants.
 Any hospital will need to transfer data at one point, irrespective of its origin or storage.
 Previously, such information exchanges were done through conventional means.
-However, the adoption of cloud computing facilitates the efficient and effective delivery of such information.
+However, adopting cloud computing facilitates the efficient and effective delivery of such information.

 The use of cloud computing in healthcare gives easy access to patient data to healthcare providers.
-This information can then be shared and timely treatment could be done.
+This information can then be shared, and timely treatment could be done.
 This also enables the use of distance consultations.
 By using online methods of patient consultation, cases can be reviewed irrespective of location.
 Virtual consultations have increased exponentially since the onset of the pandemic.
 This can be observed on the ground level.
 Telehealth visits in April 2020 constituted 43% of the total medical primary visits.
-Compare this to the April of last year when the number was around 1%.
+Compare this to April last year, when the number was around 1%.

 Interoperability through cloud services also promotes the integration of various sectors like payment, insurance, and pharmaceuticals.
 Using the seamless data transfer of the cloud, different stakeholders can cooperate.
-Thus, allowing them to make their process more efficient and accelerate the delivery of healthcare.
+Thus, allowing them to make their process more efficient and accelerate healthcare delivery.

 What are the Benefits of Interoperability in Healthcare?